A spreadsheet is free and familiar. It also falls apart around application number 20.

 A job application tracker spreadsheet works brilliantly for the first week.
 Then reality sets in.

 File corruption and accidental deletions.
-One misplaced Ctrl+A → Delete and weeks of tracking data vanishes.
+One misplaced Ctrl+A and Delete, and weeks of tracking data vanishes.
 Google Sheets has version history, but most people don't know how to recover from it.
 Excel files saved to USB drives or local folders have no backup at all.

 Formula errors compound silently.
 You add a row in the wrong place and your COUNTIF range no longer includes it.
 Your response rate shows 12% when it's actually 4%.
 You make decisions based on broken data without realising it.